-WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead at 43
+WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead At 43

 “I believe that has contributed to WorldStar’s organic growth in popularity.”

-Lee O’Denat or ‘Q’, built an expansive territory online and became so well-known to the point where if anything crazy happened in public, someone would yell out, “WorldStar,” as it happened, according to Complex.
+Lee “Q” O’Denat built an expansive territory online and became so well-known to the point where if anything crazy happened in public, someone would yell out “WorldStar” as it happened, according to Complex.

 Spike Lee holding Chance The Rapper as a baby.
 Iconic. pic.twitter.com/LmiKSaGFkY